Cisco-Talos/pyrebox/README.rst

 Remember to pull the latest version of PyREBox in order to enjoy its latest features.
 PyREBox is under active development and new cool features are yet to come!

+- [Nov 02, 2017] Added guest agent for linux 32 and 64 bits.
-- [Oct 23, 2017] Added guest agent for Windows 32 and 64 bit !!!
+- [Oct 23, 2017] Added guest agent for Windows 32 and 64 bits.
 - [Oct 11, 2017] Added linux module symbol parsing.
 - [Sep 22, 2017] Added support for module reloading.
 - [Sep 20, 2017] Added custom function callback to BP class.
 - [Sep 20, 2017] Upgraded to Qemu v2.10.0.
-- [Aug 31, 2017] Partial support for linux guests
+- [Aug 31, 2017] Partial support for linux guests.

-Roadmap
+Install
 =======

-- VM image configuration and management console.
-- Support for ARM, MIPS, and other architectures.
-- Finish support for GNU/Linux guest systems (see issues).
+A build script is provided.
+For specific details about dependencies, please see BUILD_.
+We also provide a Dockerfile.

 Documentation
 =============